tonyg/racket-something/README.md

 Colons are optional to indicate a following suite at the end of an indentation-sensitive line.
-Indentation-sensitivity is disabled inside parentheses and square brackets.
+Indentation-sensitivity is disabled inside parentheses.
 If inside a parenthesised expression, indentation-sensitivity can be reenabled with a colon at the end of a
 line: